Thoughts on Prayer -- Philosophy and Religion

 If everything was already planned, it means that regardless of what you will do, you will get everything you were fated for, whether you'll pray or not.
 Perhaps praying will please your deity, or even compliment their ego, but in the end, the end result will stay the same.
 That is, at least, how I understand it.

-On the other hand, you have all these customs and rituals and singing that are "required" by your ancestry to perform in order to please said deity/s, which is too, hard to understand, because why would a benevolent deity want to be complimented and glorified so much as if it were a North Korean dictator?
+On the other hand, you have all these customs and rituals and singing that are "required" by your ancestry to perform in order to please said deity/s.
+That is, hard to understand too.
+Why would a benevolent deity want to be complimented and glorified so much as if it were a North Korean dictator?

 Apologies if I disturb some by this comparison, but it really feels like it -- all the praises and songs, it really feels like being a slave to an entity, even if they choose to become slave by love, or fear, or both.
 North Koreans, by the way, also praise their dictators as gods, hence why that state can be considered a Necrocracy, AKA, where the dead rule, but I digress.